abhisheksingh87/starter-cookbook/content/recipes/application-starter-101.md

 +++
 categories = ["recipes"]
 tags = ["starter","spring-boot-app","microservice"]
-summary = "How to use the greenfield starter to create a microservice deployable in the cloud" title = "Step 1: Clone app starter" date = 2020-12-09T14:02:27-05:00
+summary = "How to create a microservice using the greenfield-app-starter" title = "Step 1: Create application using the starter" date = 2020-12-09T14:02:27-05:00

 +++